jovanduy/warmup_project_2017/warmup_project/writeup.md

-# CompRobo Warmup Project Writeup
+# CompRobo Warmup Project
+##### Kim Asenbec, Brenna Manning, Jordan Van Duyne

+For this project, we have programmed a Neato robot to perform a few different tasks.
+These included “Teleop Twist”, driving the neato in a square, and following a wall.

+### Writeup
 - For each behavior, describe the problem at a high-level.
 Include any relevant diagrams that help explain your approach.
 Discuss your strategy at a high-level and include any tricky decisions that had to be made to realize a successful implementation.

 - For the finite state controller, what was the overall behavior.
 What were the states?
 What did the robot do in each state?
 How did you combine and how did you detect when to transition between behaviors?
 Consider including a state transition diagram in your writeup.